-- Students are counted as an excused absence in all classes during the ISS placement. - It is the student's responsibility to get work from teachers prior to reporting to ISS.
+• Students are counted as an excused absence in all classes during the ISS placement.

+- It is the student's responsibility to get work from teachers prior to reporting to ISS.
 Students may only go to teachers after school or before school begins.
-Teachers will not be interrupted during the school day to gather work for ISS students.

-- It is the student's responsibility to turn in all work to the teachers the day they return to class. - If students are in ISS for a tardy, it is the responsibility of the students to get the missed work after school and turn it in the next day.
+Teachers will not be interrupted during the school day to gather work for ISS students. - It is the student's responsibility to turn in all work to the teachers the day they return to class. - If students are in ISS for a tardy, it is the responsibility of the students to get the missed work after school and turn it in the next day. - Students are ineligible to participate in or attend any extracurricular activities from the day they begin ISS until the last day of the ISS placement.